GEARSET LIMITED

 Security and reporting issues

 We have implemented technology and policies to help safeguard your privacy from unauthorized access and improper use.
-For example, transactions conducted through the website are encrypted.
-We will continue to monitor and update security measures as new technology becomes available as appropriate to the website.
+For example, transactions conducted through our websites are encrypted.
+We will continue to monitor and update security measures as new technology becomes available as appropriate to our websites.

-If you become aware of a security vulnerability in any of Gearset’s products, services or websites, contact [email protected].
+If you become aware of a security vulnerability in any of our products, services or websites, contact [email protected].

 We encourage the responsible disclosure of security issues, and will act quickly on any vulnerabilities reported.
 We will not take legal action against you if you: